scandipwa/docs.scandipwa.com/content/docs/vsc-extensions.md

      // Override original methods
 }
 ```
-We can click on the 'SourceBreadcrumbs' link in VSCode and it'll take us to the original class, in this case, the original `Breadcrumbs.component.js` file.
+We can click on the `SourceBreadcrumbs` link in VSCode and it'll take us to the original class, in this case, the original `Breadcrumbs.component.js` file.
 This is where we can see what we can extend.

 To learn more about how to extend ScandiPWA take a look at our [Extension doc](https://docs.scandipwa.com/docs/extension.html).